An epic two week road trip itinerary for the North and South Islands

 The DOC campground in the park is a great option if you’re in a campervan.
 It’s magical staying somewhere so remote and beautiful and waking up to the bowl of mountains.

-You can aim to arrive in Twizel in the evening, then set off to the national park first thing in the morning.
+There isn’t a great deal to do in Twizel, so if this is where you do end up staying, I would aim to arrive in the evening, spending more time en route, then set off to the national park first thing in the morning.

-However, if you do manage to find accommodation in the park, you might want to stay two nights to make the most of it.
+If you do manage to find accommodation in the park, you might want to stay two nights to make the most of it.
+The mornings and evenings, when the day tripper crowds have gone, are magical.

 You can walk the Hooker Valley Track in the afternoon, or if you prefer to be on the track when there are fewer people around set your alarm for early the next morning.